AuxStudio/react-native-simple-animators/README.md

 These animators are intended to animate their children in what I feel is a very simple way.
 Opacity and transform styles will use the nativeDriver which greatly improves performance.

-Here is an example of using AnimateTranslateX to animate and wrap a simple Text component:
+Here is an example of a static animation:

 ```js
 ...